Customer Service In the Tech World

 Fix Your Mistakes

-Customers tend to become frustrated when a MSP will not own up to a mistake, and lets the problem linger or gives a dishonest explanation; conversely, most customers will feel loyal to a MSP who readily fixes a mistake, regardless who is at fault.
+Customers tend to become frustrated when a MSP will not own up to a mistake, and lets the problem linger or gives a dishonest explanation; conversely, most customers will feel loyal to managed IT provider who readily fixes a mistake, regardless who is at fault.

 Think Long Term (a customer is for life)